angr/angr-doc/docs/environment.md

 ## Syscalls

-Unlike dynamic library methods, syscall procedures aren't incorperated into the project via hooks.
+Unlike dynamic library methods, syscall procedures aren't incorporated into the project via hooks.
 Instead, whenever a syscall instruction is encountered, the basic block should end with a jumpkind of `Ijk_Sys`.
 This will cause the next step to be handled by the SimOS associated with the project, which will extract the syscall number from the state and query a specialized SimLibrary with that.